Claire-Fisher/Donofy/README.md

 ### Colour Scheme
 ![Image of colour palette](documents/readme-images/donofy-colours.png)

 A dark pink has been selected as the main brand colour.
 A compassionate shade, without being too light and feminine.
 It has the urgency of red, without the alarm or aggression.
 The black and whites have been softened from their extreme #000 and #fff.
 This is to reduce screen glare.
-White or black have been used where text constrast has needed to be increased on other brand colours for readability.
+White or black have been used where text contrast has needed to be increased on other brand colours for readability.

 ### Typography
-The highly legible and readable googlefont, League Spartan, has been selected.
+The highly legible and readable google-font, League Spartan, has been selected.
 With Arial, Helvetica and a standard sans-serif as back up.
 There can be a lot of data displayed, especially on large screens, so the typography needs to be as clear and clean as possible.
-As a googlefont, League Spartan is less likely to have compatibility issues with different browsers.
+As a google-font, League Spartan is less likely to have compatibility issues with different browsers.

 [**Back to top**](#donofy)
 ## Features